-Our college is a Christian community where respect and co-operation are reflected in everything we do.
+St Wilfrid’s RC College is a Christian community where respect and co-operation are reflected in everything we do.
+Everyone is welcome at St Wilfrid’s.

 ‘Excellentia per fidem, per scientiam, per adiuvatum’